-If you have existing debt from multiple sources, it may be beneficial to consolidate it by taking out a new loan.
+If you have existing debt from multiple sources, including personal loans, it may be beneficial to consolidate it by taking out a new loan.
 A consolidation loan combines all that debt into a single loan that is larger but more manageable.

 Even though debt consolidation offers many advantages for the borrower, there are also numerous associated risks.
 Let’s go over the basics of debt consolidation you should know.